spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 30th Mile
 #### Interpretable ML vs. Explainable ML

+In the context of AI, there is a subtle difference between terms interpretability and explainability.
+The interpretability techniques such as sparse linear regression were used to "understand how the underlying AI technology works", while the explainability refer to "the level of understanding how AI-based systems produce with a given result".

+**References**

 - [Explainable Artificial Intelligence](https://en.wikipedia.org/wiki/Explainable_artificial_intelligence) on Wikipedia.
 - W. James Murdoch, Chandan Singh, Karl Kumbier, and Bin Yu (2019).
 [Definitions, methods, and applications in interpretable machine learning](https://doi.org/10.1073/pnas.1900654116).
 PNAS.
 - Christoph Molnar (2024).
 [Interpretable Machine Learning: A Guide for Making Black Box Models Explainable](https://christophm.github.io/interpretable-ml-book/).